 More To See

 Within an hour or so of Delaware Water Gap lie some of New Jersey’s and Pennsylvania’s most intriguing sites.

-New Jersey: In Ogdensburg, the Sterling Hill Mining Museum is on the National Register of Historic Places.
+In Ogdensburg, the Sterling Hill Mining Museum is on the National Register of Historic Places.
 Numerous passageways lead from the 20-foot-wide entrance tunnel, which is now supported by steel beams.
 A display of fluorescent minerals glow in a rainbow of colors.
 This was once a zinc mine.
 Above ground at the site’s Thomas S. Warren Museum of Fluorescence, rocks from around the globe glitter brightly.
 More than 340 mineral species are on display, 70 of which fluoresce.

 In Stanhope, you can explore the restored 19th-century canal town of Waterloo Village.
 A canal boat offers rides the second and fourth Saturdays from July through October.
 You also can watch craftspeople re-enact bygone times; visit a water-powered gristmill plus other historic buildings; and tour the canal museum.

 Don’t miss Washington Headquarters Museum in Morristown, part of Morristown National Historical Park.
 George Washington and his wife, Martha, lived at the Ford Mansion during his army’s 1779-80 winter encampment.
 The museum features an enormous collection of original weapons, china, maps, textiles, paintings, and more.

 The playground of the Pocono Mountains awaits.
 Do you revel in watching race cars, leisurely browsing for antiques, being entertained by shows and music, testing your luck at gambling, treating your palate at a microbrewery or winery, enjoying water recreation in numerous forms, and visiting museums?
 That’s a long list, but it’s all there, just a bit north of the Delaware Water Gap.